redbilledpanda/redbilledpanda.github.io/docs/_posts/2023-03-22-Linux-Kernel-Debugging-using-Workstation.md

 In my case, the only config option that was ***not*** set was `CONFIG_PANIC_ON_OOPS` and luckily, this can be passed on the kernel command line like so `oops=panic`.
 In addition, one needs to append the following to the kernel command line: `console=tty0 kgdboc=ttyS0,115200 nokaslr`.
 We need to disable [KASLR](https://www.ibm.com/docs/en/linux-on-systems?topic=shutdown-kaslr) to allow gdb to properly translate addressesses into symbols.
 One crude way to modify the kernel command line precisely for a given GRUB menu entry is to directly modify the `/boot/grub/grub.cfg` file.
 Locate the corresponding menuentry here and make modifications as you need.
 I prefer it to the rather convoluted (IMHO) way of creating custom grub2 entries (which somehow never work for me anyways).
 So after modifying the menu-entry, we restart the client VM.

 On the server VM, navigate to the kernel source directory.
 While at the top, fire up gdb passing the uncompressed kernel binary `vmlinux` as an argument as such `sudo gdb vmlinux`.
 Now, on the client, force a sysrq like so `echo g > /proc/sysrq-trigger` which will drop the kernel to the debugger.
-For this to work, make sure that we are indeed configured to panic on oops like so:
+For this to work, write a 1 to this proc entry `/proc/sys/kernel/sysrq`.
+Additionally, make sure that we are indeed configured to panic on oops like so:
    ```
    sysctl kernel.panic_on_oops
    ```